survivejs/webpack-book/manuscript/04_what_is_webpack.md

 # What is Webpack

 Webpack is a **module bundler**.
-Webpack can take care of bundling alongside a separate task runner, however, the line between bundler and task runner has become blurred thanks to community developed webpack plugins.
+Webpack can take care of bundling alongside a separate task runner.
+However, the line between bundler and task runner has become blurred thanks to community developed webpack plugins.
 Sometimes these plugins are used to perform tasks that are usually done outside of webpack, such as cleaning the build directory or deploying the build.

-React with **Hot Module Replacement** (HMR) helped to greatly popularize webpack and led to webpack's usage in other environments, such as [Ruby on Rails](https://github.com/rails/webpacker).
+React, and **Hot Module Replacement** (HMR) helped to popularize webpack and led to its usage in other environments, such as [Ruby on Rails](https://github.com/rails/webpacker).
 Despite its name, webpack is not limited to the web alone.
-It can bundle for other targets as well, as discussed in the *Build Targets* chapter.
+It can bundle with other targets as well, as discussed in the *Build Targets* chapter.

-T> If you want to understand build tools and their history in a better detail, check out the *Comparison of Build Tools* appendix.
+T> If you want to understand build tools and their history in better detail, check out the *Comparison of Build Tools* appendix.

 ## Webpack Relies on Modules

 The smallest project you can bundle with webpack consists of **input** and **output**.
-The bundling process begins from user defined **entries**.
+The bundling process begins from user-defined **entries**.
 Entries themselves are **modules** and can point to other modules through **imports**.

 When you bundle a project using webpack, it traverses through imports, constructing a **dependency graph** of the project and then generating the **output** based on the configuration.
-Additionally, it's possible to define **split points** generating separate bundles within the project code itself.
+Additionally, it's possible to define **split points** creating separate bundles within the project code itself.

 Webpack supports ES2015, CommonJS, and AMD module formats out of the box.
 The loader mechanism works for CSS as well, with `@import` and `url()` support through *css-loader*.
 You can also find plugins for specific tasks, such as minification, internationalization, HMR, and so on.

 T> A dependency graph is a directed graph that describes how nodes relate to each other.
-In this case the graph definition is defined through references (`require`, `import`) between files.
-Webpack traverses this information in a static manner without executing the source to generate the graph it needs to create bundles.
+In this case, the graph definition is defined through references (`require`, `import`) between files.
+Webpack statically traverses these without executing the source to generate the graph it needs to create bundles.

 ## Webpack's Execution Process